Girish1704/Cloud-Native-Application/labguide/gl-migrate-mondodb-to-cosmosdb-using-dbmigration.md

 ## Overview

-In this exercise, you will be migrating your on-premises MongoDB database hosted over Azure Linux VM to Azure CosmosDB using Azure database migration.
+In this exercise, you will be migrating your on-premises MongoDB database hosted on an Azure Linux VM to Azure Cosmos DB using Azure Database Migration.
 Azure Database Migration Service is a tool that helps you simplify, guide, and automate your database migration to Azure.

 ### Task 1: Explore the databases and collections in MongoDB